Florida Court Records

 How To Put Money On Jail Inmates Book In Florida?

 Florida Department of Correction (FDC) allows family and friends to send money to an inmate’s account electronically via JPay.
 As the sole provider of money transfer services to the agency, JPAY affords relations five different means of completing a transaction.
 The quickest and easiest means to fund an inmate’s account is via online deposit with a credit or debit card at JPay.com.
 Deposits are also made via the JPAY mobile app on Google Play or Apple APP Store.
-Alternatively, depositors can make an electronic payment using a credit or debit card by calling JPay call center toll-free on (800) 574–5729.
+Alternatively, depositors may opt to make an electronic payment using a credit or debit card by calling JPay call center toll-free on (800) 574–5729.

 JPay also allows cash deposits via MoneyGram at any agent location.
 Use the ‘receive code’ 5188 when making a MoneyGram deposit.
 The deposit is made available to the inmate within 1–3 days.
 As a fifth option, deposits are permitted by money orders made payable to JPay.
 Deposit slip (Spanish copy) for money orders must be forwarded to: